Blog > diversity in hrm

 Transparent Descriptions

-Salesforce: It spells out what a position entails along its potential career paths for prospective employees who are committed to realizing company’s objectives.
+Salesforce: It spells out what a position entails along its potential career paths for prospective employees who are committed to realizing the company’s objectives.

 Culture Highlight